Applicita/github-stars-utils/README.md

-# GitStarUtilities
+gituhb-stars-utils
-A repository for managing my GitStars and Lists using DotNet
+A repository for managing my github stars and lists using DotNet